scummvm/scummvm/doc/docportal/use_scummvm/install_computer.rst

 .. tabbed:: Linux

-   There are multiple ways to install ScummVM onto a computer running Linux: use the Snap Store, Flathub or the software repository, or install the release binary.
+   There are multiple ways to install ScummVM on a computer running Linux: use the Snap Store, Flathub or the software repository, or install the release binary.

     .. dropdown::  Installing ScummVM using the Snap Store
         :open: